Eunoia224/ImageGallery/README.md

 # ImageGallery
-a simple app that has a few pictures and when those that aren't in focus are clicked the transition and enlarge
+a simple app that has a few pictures and when those that aren't in focus are clicked the transition and enlarge Create an "assets" folder and add your images in there